 In its first phase of faculty activity reporting, USU focused on making it easy to collect faculty productivity, teaching, research and service.
 Now in its second phase, USU drills into data, providing the granular snapshots that faculty, department chairs, deans and central administration can use to see what’s happening with faculty activity.
 It also uses Activity Insight data for visualizations created to provide insight to various USU stakeholders.

-USU now does faculty annual reviews exclusively with Digital Measures.
-“Faculty know when it comes time for reviews, if it’s not in Digital Measures, you didn’t do it,” Smith said.
+USU now does faculty annual reviews exclusively with Faculty Success (formerly Digital Measures).
+“Faculty know when it comes time for reviews, if it’s not in Faculty Success (formerly Digital Measures), you didn’t do it,” Smith said.

 Faculty Embrace Metrics

 When asked how faculty have responded to data-driven decision making, Anderson shared that one of the early concerns came from the arts and liberal arts disciplines, because they felt hard sciences had an easier way to quantify their activities.
 FSU had departments create their own rubrics, based on activities relevant to their respective disciplines, so they would each be evaluated on standards that measured success in their own fields.

 “We tried to achieve a cultural shift—and you know how easy that can be,” Smith joked.
 There wasn’t much pushback on the theory behind having an electronic, easily accessible database of faculty productivity as USU rolled out Activity Insight.
 And USU eased the transition for faculty with dedicated resources to help with data entry, and by taking advantage of Faculty Success (formerly Digital Measures)’ direct data imports, as well as data integrations with sources including Crossref and PubMed.